-Barking, growling, scratching or whimpering – Your pet will bark uncontrollably growl or whimper excessively whenever around another dog or person.
+Barking, growling, scratching, or whimpering – Your pet will bark uncontrollably growl or whimper excessively whenever around another dog or person.

 Social Anxiety Treatment

 Desensitize your pet slowly by bringing your pet around other pets one at a time.
 Try leaving them together at first for short periods of time then slowly start letting them be together for longer periods.
 Just the same, let your pet be with another person for short periods of time.
 Don’t be forceful or impatient you will only cause more anxiety if you do this.
 Make use of positive reinforcement with treats and toys.
-Give your pet a pat on the head and tell him “Good boy” They will eventually loosen up become friendly.
+Give your pet a pat on the head and tell him “Good boy” They will eventually loosen up to become friendly.

 Loud Noise Anxiety in Pets

 Thunder and fireworks are common noises that can scare your pet.
-Other loud noises that can trigger anxiety in your pet include: sirens, thunder, fireworks or even sometimes earthquakes.
+Other loud noises that can trigger anxiety in your pet include sirens, thunder, fireworks or even sometimes earthquakes.
 Animals have strong hearing and are sensitive to loud noises.
 When your pet experiences these noises it frightens them.
 This fear can cause them to act out or misbehave.